 Tortoises are cold-blooded reptiles and thus they need a home which allows them to regulate their body temperature.
-There are often debates between whether a tortoise table or enclosed vivarium is best for your tortoise.
+There are often debates about whether a tortoise table or enclosed vivarium is best for your tortoise.

-Tortoise tables are open topped which, although may seem ideal in terms of ventilation, presents issues when it comes to setting a precise ambient air temperature.
+Tortoise tables are open-topped which, although may seem ideal in terms of ventilation, presents issues when it comes to setting a precise ambient air temperature.
 Tortoise tables are appropriate for warm rooms in homes where the temperature doesn’t drop below 22°C, day or night.
-In most homes, night time temperatures can dip by 10 or 20 degrees at night due to decreased activity, less use of electrical items, and turning off the heating.
+In most homes, nighttime temperatures can dip by 10 or 20 degrees at night due to decreased activity, less use of electrical items, and turning off the heating.

 For most, a wooden enclosed vivarium is the housing option of choice for their tortoise.
 Many argue that they do not offer the same ventilation as a table, which goes without saying.
 However, the ventilation they do provide is more than adequate for a happy and healthy tortoise.

 Many vivaria are built with air vents at the top of the enclosure.
 As the enclosure is heated, warm air rises and exits via the vents at the hot end of the tank.
 As this air leaves, it drags in fresh air through the vent at the cool end of the tank.
 This constant airflow ensures that stagnant air does not form, which reduces the risk of respiratory infections and build-up of bacteria in your tortoise’s home.
 If you feel your animal needs more ventilation, you can always add additional vents.
-However, it is best for the door to be opened at least once a day and, hopefully your tortoise will get to experience life around the home and in the garden under supervision too.
+However, it is best for the door to be opened at least once a day and hopefully, your tortoise will get to experience life around the home and in the garden under supervision too.

-Regardless of path taken, each tortoise dwelling must be fitted with a thermostat-controlled heat lamp and reflector, to provide your tortoise with a basking spot of 30°C for 12 hours each day.
+Regardless of the path taken, each tortoise dwelling must be fitted with a thermostat-controlled heat lamp and reflector, to provide your tortoise with a basking spot of 30°C for 12 hours each day.
 At the opposite end, the temperature should be around 20°C. The temperature should never fall below 15°C and 10°C is extremely dangerous for your tortoise.